ted-ncg/labs/07-dependency-injection.md

 1. Open `AccountApiController` and create a constructor that takes a *dependency* on `AccountRepository` as a parameter.

    * Make sure to save the incoming reference to a member (instance) variable

+   * Add the `@Autowired` annotation to the constructor (Spring Boot can figure this out, but it's a good idea to be explicit)

 1. Replace the test class named `AccountApiControllerTest` with the contents below: